-- 6.5.1 The School may process Biometric Data as part of an automated biometric recognition system, for example, for cashless catering or photo ID card systems where a pupil's photo is scanned automatically to provide him or her with services.
-Biometric Data is a type of Special Category Personal Data. - 6.5.2 Where Biometric Data relating to pupils is processed, the School must ensure that each parent of a child is notified of the School's intention to use the child's Biometric Data and obtain the written consent of at least one parent before the Data is taken from the pupil and used as part of an automated biometric recognition system.
-The School must not process the Biometric Data if a pupil under 18 years of age where: - the child (whether verbally or non-verbally) objects or refuses to participate in the Processing of their Biometric Data. - 6.5.2.2 no Parent has Consented in writing to the processing; or - 6.5.2.3 a Parent has objected in writing to such processing, even if another Parent has given written Consent. - 6.5.3 The [School/Academy] must provide reasonable alternative means of accessing services for those pupils who will not be using an automated biometric recognition system.
-The [School/Trust] will comply with any guidance or advice issued by the Department for Education on the use of Biometric Data from time to time. - 6.5.4 The [School/Trust and/or the relevant academies] must obtain the explicit Consent of staff, governors, or other Data Subjects before Processing their Biometric Data.]
+- 6.5.1 The school may process Biometric Data as part of an automated biometric recognition system, for example, for cashless catering or photo ID card systems where a pupil's photo is scanned automatically to provide him or her with services.
+Biometric Data is a type of Special Category Personal Data. - 6.5.2 Where Biometric Data relating to pupils is processed, the school must ensure that each parent of a child is notified of the school's intention to use the child's Biometric Data and obtain the written consent of at least one parent before the Data is taken from the pupil and used as part of an automated biometric recognition system.
+The [School/Academy] must not process the Biometric Data if a pupil under 18 years of age where: - the child (whether verbally or non-verbally) objects or refuses to participate in the Processing of their Biometric Data. - 6.5.2.2 no Parent has Consented in writing to the processing; or - 6.5.2.3 a Parent has objected in writing to such processing, even if another Parent has given written Consent. - 6.5.3 The school must provide reasonable alternative means of accessing services for those pupils who will not be using an automated biometric recognition system.
+The school will comply with any guidance or advice issued by the Department for Education on the use of Biometric Data from time to time. - 6.5.4 The school must obtain the explicit Consent of staff, governors, or other Data Subjects before Processing their Biometric Data.]